kvendrik/intercom-react/README.md

 ## ⚠️ A few notes on reliability

-The main purpose of this component is to provide a way for you to intigrate Intercom into your project without having it live in the global scope and it therefor being unmountable.
+The main purpose of this component is to provide a way for you to integrate Intercom into your project without having it live in the global scope and it therefor being unmountable.

-Getting that to work took quite a bit of [reverse engineering](https://github.com/kvendrik/intercom-react/pull/15) which means that **things might stop working in future versions of the Intercom library**.
-I would therefor recommend that:

-1. You only use this library if you have a solid reason for needing Intercom to be unmountable.
+Getting that to work took quite a bit of [reverse engineering](https://github.com/kvendrik/intercom-react/pull/15) and I haven't been able to find a way to include a specific version of the library yet which means that **things might stop working in future versions of the Intercom library**.
+I would therefor recommend that you only use this library if you have a solid reason for needing Intercom to be unmountable.
 If not I recommend you use a solution like [`react-intercom`](https://github.com/nhagen/react-intercom) which simply mounts Intercom to the global scope.
-2. If you do decide to use this library make sure you have a solid bug tracking library like [Bugsnag](https://www.bugsnag.com/) or [Sentry](https://sentry.io) in place so you get alerted if Intercom does stop working.

-Having that said I appriate your intrest in the library and look forward to hearing your experience with it 🙌 .
+Having that said I appreciate your interest in the library and look forward to hearing your experience with it 🙌 .

 ## 🏗 Contributing